MicrosoftLearning/PL-7002-Create-and-Manage-Automated-Processes-by-using-Power-Automate/Instructions/Labs/LAB[PL-7002]_M03L01_SharePoint.md

 1. Select **Finish**.

-1. If the **Start designing your site** popup dialog is displayed, close the dialog.
+1. If the **Start designing your site** pop-up dialog is displayed, close the dialog.

 ### Task 1.2 Create a SharePoint list